Code-Institute-Submissions/handcrafted-heart/README.md

 * The navbar contains the name of the web application and the pages you can click on to visit.
 The pages are named clearly.
 * When a user is logged in the Profile and Logout link is showing in the navbar, but if a user is Logged out the Login and Register links are showing instead.
 All of the other links are showing all the time.
 * The search box to search for specific products by keayword is placed underneath the heading.
 Underneath the search box there is a button to view all the products, this is placed here to direct the user as a natural step to see all of the products at once again after the search for a specific product, if wished.
 * The products and the details about them are shown in with cards, in a responsive way.
 The user can click on the quantity field to choose between the amount from 1 to 5, and are then able to add it to the cart with the Add button.
+The amount is set to 5 as max since this is a small store with one person that makes the products by hand.
 * The fields in the forms are required so the user won´t be able to submit the forms until all of the fields are filled in.
 * The name of the webpage is placed in the top left corner of the navbar as good common pratcice, and are clickable and leads to the landing page.
 The navbar collapse to a burger icon on smaller devices and are placed in the top right corner.
 * The page has authentication functionality in the sign in and the registration forms.
 * The requirement to log in is activated and the user are redirected to the Login page when the user clicks on the Checkout button in the Cart page.
 A user can buy products only when he/she are logged in.
-* The user is also required to Login in and are redirected to the Login page when he/she clicks on the button Add Inspiration on the Inspire page.
+* The user is also required to Login and are redirected to the Login page when he/she clicks on the button Add Inspiration on the Inspire page.
 * On the Cart page the user can view the order, and also use the Amend button to change the quantity of the order.
 If the cart is empty the user can click on a button to redirect them to the Shop page.
-* Checkout form to add customer details and credit card details.
-For the test functionality used in this project you can use these digits for the credit card number ´4242 4242 4242 4242´ and these for the CVV number	´111´ and these or any other credtit card date ´04/20´.
+* Checkout page displaying the products the user have put in the cart, and a Checkout form to add customer details and credit card details.
+For the test functionality with Stripe used in this project you can use these digits for the credit card number ´4242 4242 4242 4242´ and these for the CVV number	´111´ and any other expiration credit card date and year.
-* Purchase the products with Stripe test functionality.
+* On the Inspire page the user can add own posts called Inspiration.
+The user can Add new inspiration, Edit an already existing Inspiration post and View Inspiration to see the post in an own page.
 * Blog entries page, where the admin adds blogposts to inspire the users with knitting related topics.
 * Green alert messages are showing underneath the navbar when a user have been logged in, logged out, have registered, have payed, have sent an email.
 * When a user add a product to the cart with the Add button in the Shop page the number of items are showing in the cart in the navbar.
 Every time the quantity is changed the number in the cart are directly corrected.
-* A carousel showing Featured products on the landing page.
+* A carousel with 3 images showing Featured products on the landing page.
+Just to get a small glimpse of what the shop offers.

 #### Features left I would like to Implement
 * In the future I want the users to be able to add comments to the shop owners blogposts, and possibly also stars to vote for the most inspirational posts.
-* If I have had more time with the project I would have added the functionality to click on a product to view it in a new tab, and add more information about the product to read there.
+* If I have had more time with the project I would have added the functionality to click on a product to view it in a new tab, and add more information about the product to read more about it there.
-* If I have had more time I would also have wanted to add a commenting system for the users Inspiration posts to give eachother feedback and start discussions.
+* If I have had more time I would also have wanted to add a commenting system for the users Inspiration posts on the Inspire page to give eachother feedback and start discussions.
-*
+* Add a message on the Shop page "No products found that matched the word you searched for" when a user have searched for a word, such as hockey, that does not match any products.
 *